-OR Successful completion of a Vocational qualification (AQF Level 4), or above
+Successful completion of a Vocational qualification (AQF Level 4), or above

-OR Successful completion of a Higher Education qualification
+Successful completion of a Higher Education qualification

-OR Work life experience demonstrating the ability to undertake study at the required level.
+Work life experience demonstrating the ability to undertake study at the required level.

 Guaranteed pathway and Recognition of Prior LearningIf you have already completed a qualification you may be able to credit this against your degree with us, even if it’s from another institution.
 This is called Recognition of Prior Learning.
 We also offer pathway opportunities to further your learning.